Wave-U-Mamba: An End-To-End Framework For High-Quality And Efficient Speech Super Resolution

 \subsection{\textit{Training Objectives}}

 \textbf{Mel Spectrogram Loss} For the natural and realistic SSR, it is crucial that perceptual quality be measured thoroughly.
 We therefore use {\it L1}-loss of the mel spectrogram of the predicted signal and the ground truth signal, where $\psi$ refers to the mel transformation.
-In equation \ref{mels}, $Y$ and $\hat{Y}$ refer to the ground truth HR and the LR waveform, respectively.
+In equation \ref{mels}, $y$ and $x$ refer to the ground truth HR and the LR waveform, respectively.
 A function $G$ is our generator Wave-U-Mamba that takes as input $x$ to predict the HR waveform $y$.

 \textbf{Multi-Resolution Short-Time Fourier Transform (STFT) Loss} Since SSR is a task that aims to reconstruct high-frequency components, we incorporate Multi-Resolution Short-Time Fourier Transform (STFT) Loss \cite{yamamoto2020parallelwaveganfastwaveform} as another loss term for the model to learn detailed characteristics of high-frequency bands in the spectrogram.
 Multi-Resolution STFT Loss is the sum of the STFT losses with different parameters such as window size or hop length, where $M$ represents the number of STFT losses.
 Each STFT loss $L_{\mathrm{s}}$ is the sum of spectral convergence loss and log STFT magnitude loss.
-It also helps prevent learning the patterns of specific hyper-parameters used in STFT.

 \textbf{GAN Loss} As originally illustrated in \cite{kong2020hifigangenerativeadversarialnetworks}, we use the same formulations for adversarial loss for both the generator and discriminator.

 \textbf{Final Loss} Our final losses for the Wave-U-Mamba generator and discrminator are $L_{\text{G}}$ and $L_{\text{D}}$. $L_{\text{G}}$ is the weighted sum of Mel spectrogram loss, Multi-Resolution STFT loss, and the adversarial generator loss.